planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 * Background - Basic refresher of GeoServer interaction
 * Catalog and data operations - Learn about catalog operations such as the REST interface and Transactional WFS (WFS-T)
 * Coordinate reference system management - Learn how to manage coordinate reference systems (projections).
-* Data filtering - Create useful subsets of data using CQL/OGC filters, SQL views, and WMS dimensions.
+* Data filtering - Create useful subsets of data using CQL/OGC filters and SQL views.
-* Data processing and analysis - Perform spatial analysis with GeoServer using Web Processing Service (WPS) and rendering transformations.
+* Data processing and analysis - Perform spatial analysis with GeoServer using the Web Processing Service (WPS) and rendering transformations.

 --------------------------------------------------